JackDriscoll13/automotive_lead_engine/docs/docs.md

 The intended user base is extremley small (2-4 people.)

-The application is publicly deployed for ease of use and because there is limited potnetial for abuse.
+The application is publicly deployed for ease of use and because there is limited potential for abuse.

 **Tech Stack:**
 The frontend is React JS, Tailwind CSS, and Chart JS (react-chart-js2) for the Analytics Chart.